fl1d/w0ex.github.io/_pages/home_en.md

     title: "WISE-SSS Opening Ceremony"
     excerpt: "<B>~~March 11, 2020~~ scheduled in September 2020<br>Venue: TokyoTech Front, Ookayama Campus, Tokyo Institute of Technology</B><br>We hold an opening ceremony to commemorate the establishment of an education program which nurture knowledge professionals who lead the Super Smart Society."
     url: "/kick-off_en/"
     btn_label: "Click for Details"
     btn_class: "btn--primary"

+  - image_path: /assets/images/3rd_orientation.png
+    title: "3rd Orientation for WISE-SSS program/Briefing session for the enrollment"
+    alt: "3rd Orientation for WISE-SSS program/Briefing session for the enrollment"
+    excerpt: "<B>Date：May 13, 2020 at 17:15-18:30　Online event</B><br>We will hold a briefing session for the autumn enrollment in WISE-SSS program.
+If you are interested in this program, please join us!<br>-This event has ended.-"
+    url: "/3rd-orientation_en/"
+    btn_label: "Click for Details"
+    btn_class: "btn--primary"
 ---